Center for Legal & Court Technology

-The center also conducts experimental trials, or "laboratory trials," which explore how technology can be used to advance the administration of justice.
-In conducting these trials, the Center often works with major national organizations such as the Justice Department and the Center for Missing and Exploited Children.
-We frequently use the assistance of the Courtroom 21 Participating Companies and Organizations that support us through the loan of equipment and expertise.
+The Center also conducts experimental trials, or "laboratory trials," which explore how technology can be used to advance the administration of justice.
+In conducting these trials, CLCT often collaborates with major national organizations, such as the Justice Department and the Center for Missing and Exploited Children, and, most recently, the U.S. Navy.
+We frequently use the assistance of a number of Participating Companies and Organizations that support us through the loan of equipment and expertise.
 Students serve as counsel and distinguished federal and state judges preside over lab trials.
-These trials often involve other universities; in the past, for example, we worked with affiliated programs at the University of Leeds, England, and the Queensland University of Technology, Australia.
-Lab trials are often tied to the Law School's courses that teach the use of technology for attorneys.

-CLCT hosts a number of conferences in addition to the annual Court Affiliates Conference.
-Some notable examples include the Conference on Privacy and Public Access to Court Records, arranged with the support of the Administrative Office of the United States Courts; the Courthouse Construction and Renovation Conference; and the 10th Annual Conference on Substantive Technology in Legal Education and Practice with participants from many countries.
+CLCT hosts a number of conferences.
+In addition to its annual Court Affiliates Conference, past conferences include the Conference on Privacy and Public Access to Court Records, arranged with the support of the Administrative Office of the United States Courts; the Courthouse Construction and Renovation Conference; and the 10th Annual Conference on Substantive Technology in Legal Education and Practice with participants from many countries.
+In connection with its AI research grant, CLCT hosted its inaugural 2018 International Workshop: Legal Issues Lurking Behind the Convergence of Artificial Intelligence, Internet of Things, and Blockchain.

 Contact UsCenter for Legal & Court Technology